 2008 GMC 1500 command vehicle.

 These physical assets currently meet the needs of the district to provide the services it is obligated to provide; however, the fleet of fire engines is aging and highly expensive to maintain in reliable condition to meet the emergency service needs of the district.
-The district needs replacement fire engines that are newer and more reliable while also being less costly to maintain.
+The district needs replacement fire engines that are newer and more reliable while also being less costly to maintain

 VI.
 MITIGATION STRATEGY A. DMA 2000 Requirements